 The amp gives you reverb and has high and low power settings, as well as dedicated resonance control.
 The Marshall DSL has equipped with Softube emulated output, 3 x ECC83 and 2 x EL34 valves, giving you the full, rich tone of a valve amp in a more portable and compact format.

-The DSL was praised for its full, clean tone, classic Marshall crunch, and ease of use.
+I have nothing but praise for the DSL’s full, clean tone, classic Marshall crunch, and ease of use.
 The effects loop also went down well, as did the unit’s portability.
-On the negative side, one purchaser thought that the amp sounded “fuzzy”, but that could be down to personal preference.
+On the negative side, you might think that the amp sounds “fuzzy”, but that could be down to personal preference.
 Marshall fans will undoubtedly love this classic amp head!

 Orange Crush CR60C